1. Project #Complexity

 An integrative Behavioural economy approach towards tackling energy poverty through positive energy districts could be an useful way to transform social infrastructure into financial resource generating capital.
 The paper exemplifies how positive energy districts combined with social housing can generate a sustainable form of capital.

-The Circular Economy, as the top-one priority of the EU Green New Deal, requires novel forms of finance, as well as supranationalization, resp. post-sovereign pooling of sovereignty via taxation of unsustainability and centralization, as proposed in the Supranational Hybrid Materialism concept, provided for the public consultation for open resources of the European Commission.
+The EU Green New Deal requires novel forms of finance, as well as supranationalization, resp. post-sovereign pooling of sovereignty via taxation of unsustainability and centralization, as proposed in the Supranational Hybrid Materialism concept, provided for the public consultation for open resources of the European Commission.
 It can serve as a blueprint for post-sovereign governance of ecological debt.

 An ideal example for this is EU’s ability to construct and adapt its external dimension based on epistemic accumulation, policy reflexivity, as well as parallelism with its internal dimension and multilateral commitments, as can be seen in the Evolution of EU Trade Agreements and more concretely, the equalization of the DCFTAs and EU’s External Trade Governance, as exemplified in the case of CETA.